 Hot off the press!

-Students and faculty of the Department of Geosciences are attending the American Geophysical Union Fall Meeting held in New Orleans, LA
+Students and faculty of the Department of Geological and Environmental Sciences are attending the American Geophysical Union Fall Meeting held in New Orleans, LA

 Learn more about the department AGU sessions taking place Dec.
 11-15, 2017.